Application of integrated gradients explainability to sociopsychological semantic markers: Abstract

 \section{Abstract}

-Classification of textual data in terms of sentiment, or more nuanced sociopsychological markers (e.g., agency), is now a popular approach commonly applied at the sentence level.
-In this paper, we exploit the integrated gradient (IG) method to capture the classification output at the word level, revealing which words actually contribute to the classification process.
+Classification of textual data in terms of sentiment, or more nuanced sociopsychological markers, is now a popular approach commonly applied at the sentence level.
+In this paper, we exploit \Tom{reliable attribution methods} to capture the classification output at the word level, revealing which words actually contribute to the classification process.
 This approach improves explainability and provides in-depth insights into the text.
-We focus on sociopsychological markers beyond sentiment and investigate how to effectively train IG in agency, one of the very few markers for which a verified deep learning classifier, BERTAgent, is currently available.
-Performance and system parameters are carefully tested, alternatives to the IG approach are evaluated, and the usefulness of the result is verified in a relevant application scenario.
-The method is also applied in a scenario where only a small labeled dataset is available, with the aim of exploiting IG to identify the salient words that contribute to building the different classes that relate to relevant sociopsychological markers.
-To achieve this, an uncommon training procedure that encourages overfitting is employed to enhance the distinctiveness of each class.
-The results are analyzed through the lens of social psychology, offering valuable insights.
+We focus on sociopsychological markers beyond sentiment and investigate\Tom{, as a test case,} how to effectively train algorithms in agency, one of the very few markers for which a validated deep learning classifier, BERTAgent, is currently available.
+The performance \Tom{of different solutions is carefully tested, algorithm parameters are optimized, and the \ac{IG} method is finally selected for both enhanced precision and controlled computational complexity.
+The reliability} of the result is \Tom{validated, and then applied to} relevant application scenarios, including one where a small labeled dataset is available, with the aim of exploiting IG to identify the salient words that contribute to building the different classes that relate to relevant sociopsychological markers.
+To achieve this, a training procedure that encourages overfitting is employed to enhance the distinctiveness of each class.
+The results are analyzed through the lens of social psychology.

 }